How to set up Claude Code and Codex CLI for iOS development

 Orchestrating all four is where it falls apart.
 Not on the first build.
 On the fifth, when the simulator didn’t boot, the UDID was stale, and the agent is three tool calls deep into a dead end.

 And none of them give the agent eyes.
-Claude Code cannot see the simulator screen, tap a button, or verify that the login form appeared.
-It writes UI code blind and hopes you’ll check.
+Claude Code/Codex can’t see the simulator screen, tap a button, or verify that the login form appeared.
+They write UI code blind and hope you’ll check.

 There are open source wrappers that try to solve this.
 They expose Apple’s tools as 60 to 76 individual MCP operations, run on Node.js with a background daemon, and route every call through the MCP protocol before it reaches xcodebuild.
 Some ship with telemetry enabled by default.
 The approach works for experimentation.
 For production development where you need reliability, privacy, and a tool you can leave running unattended, the overhead adds up.